nagyistoce/cocoatutorials/Atomical/ReadMe.txt

 Known Issue
 -----------
-1) Graphics in Linux are not right.
+1) Graphics in Linux and Windows are not right.

 Robin Mills